TAP TO CALL 401.467.2300

 To have the best chance of avoiding a denial of disability benefits, you should ensure that you have completed your application in full.
 Fortunately, the SSA has a checklist on its website specifying the information that needs to be included on a disability application.

-The application for benefits actually has multiple parts.
+The application for benefits has multiple parts.

 To prove basic eligibility, you need to include on your disability application: